The Arrays in C#

 To see the difference, the array elements are displayed again after sorting the array:

 You may also specify the range of elements to be sorted by providing indices.
-For example, if we have the same array like above example:
+For example, if we have the same array as above example:

-We require to sort it from second to fourth elements only then the sort() method can be used as follows:
+We are required to sort it from second to fourth elements only then the sort() method can be used as follows:

 The result of this should be (if you iterate through this array and display the items):